itsandrewhong/pizza-api-service/README.md

 ```

 ## Cancel an order
-* Allows to cancel an order
+* A cusotmer may have changered his/her mind, the application allows to cancel an order given the orderId in the URL
 ```bash
 # Request
 # curl -v -XPUT -H "Content-type: application/json" 'https://pizza-api-service.herokuapp.com/order/update/<orderId>'